gf712/AbPyTools/README.md

 - adding some useful functions, such as comparing sequence with available datasets
 - write high level code for more specific analysis
   - plot CDR lengths of antibodies

+Cython:
+-
+From version 0.3 AbPyTools will start using Cython to speed up numerical manipulations.
+In the front end nothing will change, but installation from source will require Cython!

 Installing abpytools:
 -